NCJFCJ in the State of Montana

 Judges and justice system professionals from Montana received specialized child welfare, domestic violence, and juvenile justice training on current and cutting-edge topics and research during the NCJFCJ’s Annual Conference and National Conference on Juvenile Justice.

-The state of Montana contributes juvenile court data to the National Juvenile Court Data Archive, funded by the Office of Juvenile Justice and Delinquency Prevention.
+The state of Montana contributes juvenile court data to the National Juvenile Court Data Archive, funded by the Office of Juvenile Justice and Delinquency Prevention (OJJDP).
+This national project of the NCJFCJ provides detailed and accurate information on the activities of the nation’s juvenile courts to juvenile justice professionals, policy makers, researchers, and the public.

 Donald B. Gimbel of Livingston is a Sustaining Member and a Board Director of the NCJFCJ.
-Judge John W. Parker of Great Falls is a Board Director of the NCJFCJ.
+Judge John W. Parker of Great Falls is the NCJFCJ Board Secretary.